adaltas/node-nikita/src/context.coffee.md

           opts.retry ?= 0
           opts.disabled ?= false
           opts.status ?= true
+          throw Error 'Incompatible Options: status "false" implies shy "true"' if opts.status is false and opts.shy is false # Room for argument, leave it strict for now until we come accross a usecase justifying it. opts.shy ?= true if opts.status is false
           # Validation
           jump_to_error Error "Invalid options sleep, got #{JSON.stringify opts.sleep}" unless typeof opts.sleep is 'number' and opts.sleep >= 0
         options